beatrixwashere/scrabtas/tas/any%/resync/info.md

 `r3`: same mechanics as `r2`

-`r4`: by walking into the corner of two walls, blue's subpixels get reset completely.
+`r4`: by walking into the corner of two walls, blue's subpixels gets reset completely